nhsbsa/immigration-hs/docs/documentation/make-first-prototype/branching.md

 ---
 # Show different pages depending on user input (branching)

 Our first question asks the user how many balls they can juggle.
-We're going to send them to an ‘ineligible' page if they can only juggle 2 balls or less.
+We're going to send them to an 'ineligible' page if they can only juggle 2 balls or less.
 Sending users to different pages based on their input is called branching.

 To do this, we're going to need an `ineligible.html` page, and some logic to decide when to send users there.